noobskies/socialflow/memory-bank/systemPatterns.md

 3. Keep feature-specific components in their feature folders
 4. Organize feedback components in `/src/components/feedback`

-**Current Status**: Phase 2 complete and committed.
-Ready for Phase 3: Dashboard Refactoring
+**Current Status**: Phase 3 complete and committed.
+Ready for Phase 4: Composer Refactoring